d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-directory-files'
         Return list of absolute file paths in variable `denote-directory'.
+Files that match
+        `denote-excluded-files-regexp' are excluded from the list.
 Files only need to have an identifier.
 The return value may thus include file types that are not implied by `denote-file-type'.
-Remember that the variable
-        `denote-directory' accepts a dir-local value, as explained in its doc string ([Maintain separate directories for notes]).
-With optional `FILES-MATCHING-REGEXP', restrict files to those
+With optional `FILES-MATCHING-REGEXP',
-        matching the given regular expression.
+        restrict files to those matching the given regular expression.
 With optional `OMIT-CURRENT' as a non-nil value, do not include the current Denote file in the returned list.
 With optional `TEXT-ONLY' as a non-nil value, limit the results to text files that satisfy `denote-file-is-note-p'.

   Function `denote-directory-subdirectories'
         Return list of subdirectories in variable